-There is no assurance that the Hong Kong economy and its prospect will not be adversely affected by geopolitical developments and tensions or there will be no additional economic sanction orders or restrictive measures imposed on the PRC, other officials of the Hong Kong Government or the Hong Kong economy.
+There is no assurance that the Hong Kong economy and its prospect will not be adversely affected by geopolitical developments and tensions or there will be no additional economic sanction orders or restrictive measures imposed on the PRC, other officials of the Hong Kong Government or additional tariffs imposed on Hong Kong.
 The occurrence of any such events may adversely affect the business, financial condition and results of operations of the Group, and there is no assurance that the Issuer will be able to accurately assess the impact of such events, or implement remedial measure to adequately mitigate any adverse effect as a result, on the business, financial condition and results of operations of the Group.